Rohit-Yadav-47/Kynnovate/README.md

 ---
 ## 📄 API Documentation

-Kynnovate provides a comprehensive API to interact with various features of the platform.
+Event Hub provides a comprehensive API to interact with various features of the platform.
 Below is an overview of the core endpoints and their respective schemas.

 ### 🔌 Core Endpoints